kitsune-turing/IUPB_Android/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request on GitHub.
-Follow the standard Git workflow and ensure code quality and documentation.

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.

 ## Contact

-For questions or feedback, please contact us at your-email@example.com.
+For questions or feedback, please contact us at anderson.gomez645@pascualbravo.edu.co

 ---

 ### Notes:
-- Make sure to replace `tobongoomez809@gmail.com` with your actual email address.
+- Make sure to replace `anderson.gomez645@pascualbravo.edu.co` with your actual email address.
 - Review and adjust any other contact information as needed.